file-format/Docs/en/cad/iges.md

 |Entity Label| Application specified identifier- right justified|
 |Subscript Number| Numeric qualifier for the entity label.
 Both together form a unique identifier for the entity|
 |Sequence Number See above. |This will be D#+1, as each entity is specified on two lines.|

+### Parameter Dßata Section
+The Data Entries section is followed by the Parameter Data section.
+It lists the data for each respective entry and lists parameters for the entity based on the delimiters specified in the Global section (usually commas to separate parameters and a semi-colon to end the listing).

 ## References